Goyim riders: Activities

-The riders organize group rides through towns where Gypsys are accused of committing crimes, rides that are non-violent but perceived as veiled threats.
+The riders organize group rides through towns where Romas are accused of committing crimes, rides that are non-violent but perceived as veiled threats.

 In 2013 a controversy arose concerning plans by to hold a ride on Holocaust Memorial Day under the banner of "Step on the gas!".
 This less than subtle attempt at provocation was soon condemned by the Fidesz party as well as the Goyim riders, the latter were originally believed to have been the driving force behind the initiative which was described as "tasteless".